-On April 9-10, 2013, the FDA, the National Institutes of Health (NIH) and the Juvenile Diabetes Research Foundation (JDRF) are holding a public workshop on the NIH campus.
-The "Workshop on Innovation towards an Artificial Pancreas" will focus on new technologies that may advance development of an artificial pancreas device system.
+On April 9-10, 2013, the FDA, the National Institutes of Health (NIH) and the Juvenile Diabetes Research Foundation (JDRF) held a public workshop on the NIH campus.
+The "Workshop on Innovation towards an Artificial Pancreas" focused on new technologies that may advance development of an artificial pancreas device system.
 Meeting information and registration can be found at http://www2.niddk.nih.gov/News/Calendar/Pancreas2013.htm

 Providing researchers with access to innovative tools and key information can help save time and resources and foster innovation.

 The FDA led a team of scientists and clinicians to review the scientific validity of an in-silico model – a computer program developed by an artificial pancreas researcher that simulates the daily glucose changes of different patients with type 1 diabetes.
 The model enables researchers to quickly test artificial pancreas control algorithms and is accepted in place of costly and time-consuming animal studies that precede human clinical trials.